-- 5.4.5.2 No permanently established outdoor amusement facilities, such as miniature golf courses, skateboard courses, or mechanical rides shall be located within 500 feet of the closest point of any abutting property line located in a residential district. - 5.4.5.3 The hours of operations may be determined by the Director; however, hours shall be no earlier than 8:00 a.m. and no later than 11:00 p.m. - 5.4.5.4 Fairgrounds and stadiums shall have direct access to a major arterial or collector. - 5.4.6 Automatic Teller Machines (ATMs). - 5.4.6.1 Automatic teller machines shall be permitted as accessory uses as either freestanding or attached facilities. - 5.4.6.2 Automatic teller machines shall be permitted as freestanding facilities only when the location of such facilities do not present a hazard to the motoring public and they are lighted and located in such a manner as to maximize the safety of the public using the facility. - 5.4.6.3 Automatic teller machines shall be permitted attached to existing structures provided they do not interfere with pedestrian flow along public sidewalks. - 5.4.7 Automotive and truck repair and maintenance. - 5.4.7.1 Car washes, Automatic and Full Service. - All exterior walls and accessory washing areas shall be constructed so that they match the principal structure in design and materials. - ii.
+- 5.4.5.3 The hours of operations may be determined by the Director; however, hours shall be no earlier than 8:00 a.m. and no later than 11:00 p.m. - 5.4.5.4 Fairgrounds and stadiums shall have direct access to a major arterial or collector.

+5.4.6 Automatic Teller Machines (ATMs).

+- 5.4.6.1 Automatic teller machines shall be permitted as accessory uses as either freestanding or attached facilities. - 5.4.6.2 Automatic teller machines shall be permitted as freestanding facilities only when the location of such facilities do not present a hazard to the motoring public and they are lighted and located in such a manner as to maximize the safety of the public using the facility.

+5.4.7 Automotive and Truck Repair, Maintenance, Rental and Sales.

+5.4.7.1 Display of Vehicles for Sale or Lease.

+- Vehicles for sale or lease may be displayed in the established front yard provided that no vehicle shall be displayed within fifteen feet of the street right-ofway. - ii.
+All new display areas shall be paved.

+5.4.7.2 Outdoor Storage.

+- i.
+A motor vehicle repair, service, body or paint shop which has wrecked, partially dismantled, or inoperative vehicles located on-site shall store these vehicles in an enclosed building or in a separate motor vehicle storage yard which meets the requirements of this ordinance for such yards. - ii.
+Storage areas are exempt from the interior landscaping requirements for parking lots.
+However, the perimeter landscaping requirements of parking lots shall apply to such storage areas

+- iii.
+Storage areas may only be located behind the principal building and/or its accessory buildings, and shall not be placed within 100 feet of any property line that abuts a thoroughfare or local public street - Speakers.
+Businesses are prohibited from using amplified speaker/public address systems except within fully enclosed building(s).

+5.4.7.4 Car washes, Automatic and Full Service.

+- All exterior walls and accessory washing areas shall be constructed so that they match the principal structure in design and materials. - ii.
 The outdoor service area of a car wash shall be placed and screened in accordance with the standards for on-site parking. - iii.
 Car washes, vacuums, and similar service devices shall be a minimum of 50 feet from the nearest portion of an adjacent residential zoning district or lot containing a legal, conforming residential use for facilities that do not include an automatic dryer.
-Where automatic dryers are installed, separation shall be 500 feet from the nearest lot line of an adjacent residential zoning district or lot containing a legal, conforming residential use.

-- iv.
-Car washes accessory to a principal use shall be located in the side or rear yard only. - v.
+Where automatic dryers are installed, separation shall be 500 feet from the nearest lot line of an adjacent residential zoning district or lot containing a legal, conforming residential use. - iv.
+Any mobile detailing service must utilize a water containment system to prevent stormwater system pollution. - Car washes accessory to a principal use shall be located in the side or rear yard only. - vi.
 Hours of operation shall be no earlier than 8:00 a.m. and no later than 11:00 p.m.

-5.4.7.2 Repair.
+5.4.7.5 Repair.

-- i.
-The number of outside stored vehicles awaiting repair is limited to no more than 5 or 1 per service bay, whichever is greater.
-Stored vehicles must have a current tag. - ii.
-Accessory junkyards including the storage of vehicles used for parts are not permitted.
+The number of outside stored vehicles awaiting repair is limited to no more than 5 or 1 per service bay, whichever is greatii.
+Accessory junk yards including the storage of vehicles used for parts are not permitted.

-5.4.8 Bed and Breakfast Home; Bed and Breakfast Inn.
+Bed and Breakfast Home; Bed and Breakfast Inn.
+5.4.8

-5.4.8.1 Meals and Alcohol.
+Meals and Alcohol.
+5.4.8.1